You will find below the Echosync documentation, in the form of frequently asked questions.

 Unfortunately, the UMS mode is less and less available on recent smartphones, in favor of the much more limited MTP mode (Media Transfer Protocol): access to media files only, no mount point for universal and standard access, etc. So you'll have to find a way to access more freely to the smartphone files.

-One possible solution is to use the WebDAV protocol to access the smartphone files.
-This requires to connect the smartphone on the same network as the computer running Echosync.
-The smartphone must therefore be connected to your local network via WiFi.
-Then, you need to use a WebDAV server on the smartphone.
-You can find several of them on mobile application stores.
+Finally, it is possible to use the WebDAV protocol to access files on the smartphone.
+This requires the smartphone to be connected to the same network as the computer running Echosync.
+The smartphone must therefore be connected via WiFi to your local network.
+Next, you need to use a WebDAV server on the smartphone.
+Once the WebDAV server is up and running, please note the address of the file server.
+Let’s take the example of a server available at the address http://192.168.1.18:8080

 .
-To access this file server from a Windows application, rewrite the URL as \\[IP_ADDRESS]@[PORT]\DavWWWRoot
+To access this file server from a Windows application, rewrite the URL address as \\[IP_ADDRESS]@[PORT]\DavWWWRoot

 , in this case \\192.168.1.18@8080\DavWWWRoot